chronicblondiee/drobo-firmware-analysis/docs/analysis/memory-map-offsets.md

 ### Verification
 - Cross-reference string locations with hexdump output
-- Verify offsets against binwalk analysis
+- Verify offsets against binwalk analysis (Rust version recommended)
 - Test modifications on backup files first

 This memory map provides the foundation for targeted firmware modifications and deeper analysis of the Drobo's RAID controller implementation.